Student achievement is declining in Nova Scotia. The 2014-15 accountability report from the Department of Education makes that abundantly clear.

 Meaningless education fads have got to go.

-Michael Zwaagstra is a research fellow with the Atlantic Institute for Market Studies, a high school teacher and co-author of the book What’s Wrong With our Schools and How We Can Fix Them.
+Michael Zwaagstra is a high school teacher and co-author of the book What’s Wrong With our Schools and How We Can Fix Them.